iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Don't want to hear it from me?
 How about [a message from Chicago's most Chicago botanist](https://www.youtube.com/watch?v=oz9I2YwmV8M) instead?

-"But wait," you say, "*I* use *my* lawn!"
+"But wait," you say, "I use my lawn!"
 I believe you.
-Well, I believe that you get good use out of about 10% of your lawn.
+Well, I believe that you get good use out of a small fraction of your lawn—maybe, say, 20%.
 Try a quick audit: think about the activities that take place on your lawn and where, specifically, they take place.
 Barbecues, movie nights, bonfires, child and/or dog playtime, hammocking... however you use your lawn, I'm willing to bet that the vast majority of it takes place in one concentrated area.
 Most likely, that area is in the back yard, in an area that feels semi-private and has convenient access to the house.